JujuAdams/Scribble/8.0/hdiw-string-parsing.md

 - Create a data structure to store per-glyph data.
 Scribble uses a ds_grid for this
 - Create an array for event data to go into
 - Set our parser state to "not in a command tag"
-- Start a loop that iterates over the buffer
+- Start a loop that iterates over the buffer until a null (`0x00`) is found
   - Read the next character from the buffer, following UTF-8 decoding rules
   - If the character is a null (`0x00`) then we've found the end of the string.
 Break out of the loop
   - If we're _not_ in a command tag: